James D. Moody

-X-ray crystallography allows us to determine the structure of proteins at the atomic level, helping us to understand how protein dysfunction causes disease, develop new treatments, and engineer new protein-based tools.
-Unfortunately, X-ray crystallography is only useful for those proteins that can be induced to form ordered crystals; about 20-30% of all known proteins.1 Recently we engineered a variant of pyruvate formate-lyase activating enzyme (PFL-AE-H), a radical SAM enzyme, for facile crystallization.
-We observed that while the engineered PFL-AE variant formed at least 4 different crystal packing arrangements (lattices), all of these shared a conserved screw axis.
+X-ray crystallography allows researchers to determine the structure of proteins at the atomic level, helping science to understand how protein dysfunction causes disease, develop new treatments, and engineer new protein-based tools.
+Unfortunately, X-ray crystallography is only useful for those proteins that can be induced to form ordered crystals; about 20-30% of all known proteins.1 Recently the Moody Lab engineered a variant of pyruvate formate-lyase activating enzyme (PFL-AE-H), a radical SAM enzyme, for facile crystallization.
+Researchers observed that while the engineered PFL-AE variant formed at least 4 different crystal packing arrangements (lattices), all of these shared a conserved screw axis.
 Screw axes can be thought of as ordered fibers composed of stacked copies of the protein.
-Since this screw axis is common among 4 different crystal lattices, we propose that it forms first during crystal nucleation and serves to dictate the packing arrangement of the rest of the crystal.
-Currently we are investigating fusing proteins of interest to engineered screw axis fibers to pre-order them and nucleate crystal formation.
-It is our hope that new protein crystallization methods like this one will enable structure determination of a much greater percentage of known proteins and greatly accelerate scientific discovery and disease treatment.
+Since this screw axis is common among 4 different crystal lattices, Moody researchers propose that it forms first during crystal nucleation and serves to dictate the packing arrangement of the rest of the crystal.
+Currently the Moody Lab is investigating fusing proteins of interest to engineered screw axis fibers to pre-order them and nucleate crystal formation.
+It is the Moody Lab's hope that new protein crystallization methods like this one will enable structure determination of a much greater percentage of known proteins and greatly accelerate scientific discovery and disease treatment.

 PFL-AE-H in its crystal lattice 4 distinct PFL-AE-H lattices share a screw axis